• Skip to primary navigation

 •

-December 5, 2018 By Chris Foy
+July 29, 2025 By Chris Foy

-There are many forms of anxiety that can have a dramatic impact on everything from your relationships to your likelihood of developing a substance abuse problem.
-They include obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), social phobia, panic attacks, and generalized anxiety disorder (GAD).
-Physical symptoms can range from insomnia to tremors and hypertension.
-Psychological effects often include depression, difficulty processing information, memory loss, and extreme emotional responses to everyday situations.
+Many forms of anxiety can have a dramatic impact on everything from your relationships to your likelihood of developing a substance abuse problem.
+When symptoms of conditions like obsessive-compulsive disorder, post-traumatic stress disorder, social phobia, panic attacks and generalized anxiety disorder become persistent and severe, anxiety medications and lifestyle interventions are among your treatment options.

-Commonly-Prescribed Anxiety Medications
+Commonly Prescribed Anxiety Medications

 The Risks of Anxiety Medications

-Research Shows Meditation for Anxiety Can Reduce Some Symptoms
+Meditation for Anxiety Can Reduce Some Symptoms

 Combining Anxiety Medications With Holistic Treatments for Anxiety

-Ideally, drugs for anxiety should be used to provide patients with relief from debilitating anxiety-related symptoms so they can seek out non-invasive, non-addictive ways to deal with symptoms of PTSD, OCD, and panic attacks.
-Unlike other illnesses like the flu or a common cold that run their course in a matter of days or weeks, anxiety disorders tend to worsen over time when they are untreated – that’s why many people who suffer from anxiety are also diagnosed with co-current disorders such as depression and substance abuse.
+Unlike illnesses like the flu or common cold that run their course in a matter of days or weeks, anxiety disorders tend to worsen over time when left untreated.
+That’s why many people who suffer from anxiety are also diagnosed with concurrent disorders such as depression and substance abuse.
+At FHE Health, anxiety medications are prescribed to maximize benefits and minimize risks.
+We start with low doses that are slowly and gradually increased if needed.
+Patients are always monitored with regular check-ins to assess side effects, results and whether medication is still needed.

-Want to Know More About Addiction, Anxiety Medications, and Holistic Treatments for Anxiety?
+Want to Know More About Addiction, Anxiety Medications and Holistic Treatments for Anxiety?

-At any one time, close to 20 percent of adults in the United States are struggling with issues related to anxiety.
-If you’re dealing with panic attacks, obsessive thoughts, irrational fears, or other symptoms related to anxiety, you’re not alone.
-Whether you’re a first responder who is struggling with PTSD, a young person who is dealing with crippling panic attacks, or a woman who is addicted to anxiety medications, we’re here for you.
+If you’re dealing with panic attacks, obsessive thoughts, irrational fears or other symptoms related to anxiety, you’re not alone.
+Whether you’re a first responder who’s struggling with PTSD, a young person dealing with crippling panic attacks or a woman addicted to anxiety medications, we’re here for you.
+To learn more about our innovative, cutting-edge anxiety treatments at FHE Health, contact our team of compassionate, experienced counselors 24 hours a day, 7 days a week.

 Filed Under: Help for You